 - Accumulate 45 Continuing Education Equivalents (CEEs) in each 3-year certification cycle.*

-- Complete and submit the Declaration of Clinical Certification Maintenance form at the end of your 3-year cycle (new as of 2016).
+- Declare your clinical certification maintenance at the end of your 3-year cycle (new as of 2016).

 *Your 3-year cycle begins the January after you received your certificate of clinical certification.

-We have created a downloadable CEE Tracking Form, available as a fillable PDF, to help members keep track of their continuing education activities.
+We have created a downloadable CEE Tracking Form to help members keep track of their continuing education activities.

 Q: Is clinical certification the same as being licensed to practice?

 A: No. Clinical certification is not a license to practice.
 Provincial colleges, who protect the public, offer licenses or registrations to individuals who meet entry-to-practice requirements.